kkana6624/Oxidizer/tasks/phase3_visuals.md

 Keep AudioStream alive (store it in a variable in main, or insert it as a Non-Send resource so it doesn't get dropped).

+Conductor Update System:

+Create a system update_conductor_system that runs at the start of the frame (e.g., in PreUpdate).

+Logic: Call conductor.update(time.elapsed_seconds_f64()) using Res<Time<Real>>.

 Debug Text System:

 Create a system update_time_display that queries Res<Conductor> and updates a Text component on screen showing the current get_time().

 Compilation Verification: Ensure the code logic for querying resources compiles correctly.

-Step 3: Visual Sync Test (Falling Note)
+Step 3: Visual Sync Test (IIDX-Style Scroll Logic)

-Objective: Visualize the "Audio is God" synchronization with resolution-independent coordinates.
+Objective: Visualize the "Audio is God" synchronization using a robust scrolling model compatible with "Green Number" and "SUD+".

+Define Scroll Configuration:

+Create a Resource struct ScrollConfig.

+Fields:

+green_number: f32 (Target visibility time in milliseconds, e.g., 300.0).

+sud_plus: f32 (Lane cover height in logical pixels, e.g., 250.0).

+lift: f32 (Judgment line offset in logical pixels, e.g., 100.0).

+lane_height: f32 (Total logical lane height, e.g., 1000.0).

+Insert this resource with default values (GN=300, SUD=0, Lift=0).

 Spawn a Note: